benOesing/benOesing/README.md

 ## Hi my name is Benedikt.
 I am a computer scientist that hopefully will soon be able to combine his passion and hobby to make a living.
 - ⌨ I got many projects to share, where do I even start 😵
+    - 📖 Look through the backbone of all my java projects.
+A big [library] of methods and datastructures to solve common or less common problems.
     - 👶 Check out my first project I ever done, where I thoroughly visit the classical [project euler][eulerProject] problems.
 Seperated into solutions I wrote when i was learning Java and how I would program them today.
     - 🐸 Or visit a [fun project][drawYourMeme], which allows to turn any image into a fun GIF.
     - 🎮 My most [recent project][poeChaos], a fork of an addon for the video game Path of Exile, which helps the user keep track of specific items he collected.